khdxsohee/pet-pulse/README.md

 ## 📄 License

 This project is licensed under the **MIT License**.
-For more information, please see the [LICENSE](https://github.com/khdxsohee/pet-pulse/blob/main/LICENSE) file. *(If you do not have a LICENSE file, please create one or remove this line)*
+For more information, please see the [LICENSE](https://github.com/khdxsohee/pet-pulse/blob/main/LICENSE) file.

 ## 📞 Contact